Etix Everywhere Borealis data centre goes 100% green

-“This new demand will result in the segmentation between premium data centres (Tier III and IV standards) and will allow more affordable facilities to evolve,” says Gaury.
+“This new demand will result in the segmentation between premium data centers (Tier III and IV standards) and will allow more affordable facilities to evolve,” says Gaury.

 “Intermediary standards offering competitive financial solutions in line with the quality requirements of institutional customers are going to appear.
 Iceland is the perfect location to implement those intermediary standards and to offer attractive terms to our clients."